 The building is historic but has level access and changing places facilities.
-You can find out more about Town Hall accessibility on the AccessAble website.
 There's a range of parking in the town centre.

 Flag flying at the town hall

-Our town hall is a UK government building and we follow government guidance on when we should fly the Union Flag.
+Our town hall is a UK government building.
+We follow government guidance on when we should fly the Union Flag.

 The building has three flag poles.
-The main flagpole on the top of the clock tower is for flying the Union Flag or St George’s Cross only.
+The main flagpole is on the top of the clock tower.
+It is for flying the Union Flag or St George’s Cross only.

 The other flag poles are on the top of the main building at either side of the tower.
-These are used to fly the flag for special events such as the Armed Forces Day or Yorkshire Day when the Barnsley flag is also flown.
+These are used to fly the flag for special events.
+These include the Armed Forces Day or Yorkshire Day when the Barnsley flag is also flown.